dimitrisdais/dimitris-dais.github.io/_posts/2025-06-03-zero_few_shot_pokemon_detection_with_vlms.md

 ---

-## 🕵️ Step 4: Zero-Shot Object Detection with Grounding DINO
+## 🕵️ Zero-Shot Object Detection with Grounding DINO

 This step introduces [Grounding DINO](https://huggingface.co/IDEA-Research/grounding-dino-base) (`IDEA-Research/grounding-dino-base`), a vision-language model designed for **zero-shot object detection** using natural language prompts.
 Unlike classification, which assigns a single label to an image or frame, object detection also identifies where the objects are by drawing bounding boxes around them.